 Before you think me to harsh on my poor old dad do read Colin`s article on centrifugal casting.

 The final straw came when Colin attempted the clearing of a blocked sewer with explosives.
-Causing the
+Causing the sewer to collapse.

 Hell hath no fury like Marjorie denied her lavatory.